Fascial/Federalist_Papers_Authorship_Prediction/README.md

 preprocessing.ipynb

 ### Steps:
-1. **Extracted Articles**: The raw text was split into individual articles.
+1. **Extracted essays**: The raw text was split into individual essays.
-2. **Removed Authors**: Author names were removed from the article text.
+2. **Removed Authors**: Author names were removed from the essays text.
 3. **Formatted Data**: The cleaned data was structured and saved in CSV format.

 The final dataset is stored in: